 On Aug.
-30, 2021, the IRS issued Revenue Procedure 2021-36 to index the contribution percentages in 2022 for determining affordability of an employer's plan under the Affordable Care Act (ACA).
+1, 2022, the IRS issued Revenue Procedure (Rev. Proc.)
+2022-34 to index the contribution percentages in 2023 for determining the affordability of an employer's plan under the Affordable Care Act (ACA).

-For plan years beginning in 2022, employer-sponsored coverage will be considered affordable if the employee's required contribution for self-only coverage does not exceed:
+For plan years beginning in 2023, employer-sponsored coverage will be considered affordable if the employee's required contribution for self-only coverage does not exceed:

-- 9.61% of the employee's household income for the year for purposes of both the pay or play rules and premium tax credit eligibility; and - 8.09% of the employee's household income for the year for purposes of an individual mandate exemption (adjusted under separate guidance).
+- 9.12% of the employee's household income for the year for purposes of both the pay or play rules and premium tax credit eligibility.
+This is the most substantial decrease in this percentage since these rules were implemented (down from 9.61% in 2022).
+It is the lowest that this percentage has ever been set, at 0.38% below the statutory affordability percentage of 9.5%. - 8.17% of the employee's household income for the year for purposes of an individual mandate exemption (adjusted under separate guidance).
+This is a slight increase from 2022, which was set at 8.09%.
 Although this penalty was reduced to zero in 2019, some individuals may need to claim an exemption for other purposes.